Frequently asked questions

 Does all geocoding consume credits?

-Only geocoding using the ArcGIS World Geocoding Service (the default address option in ArcGIS for Excel, United States cities, or world cities) consumes geocoding credits.
-Other options, such as ZIP Codes, states, counties, and countries, are considered standard geographies and do not consume ArcGIS credits.
+Only geocoding using the ArcGIS Geocoding service (the default address option in ArcGIS for Excel, United States cities, or world cities) consumes geocoding credits.
+Other options, such as ZIP Codes, states, counties, and countries, are considered guest geographies and do not consume ArcGIS credits.
 For more information, see Credits.

 Why doesn't my worksheet appear in the Add from Excel wizard?